 Our attorneys are dedicated to protecting our clients’ lemon law rights in Los Angeles, Santa Monica, Long Beach, Simi Valley, Inland Empire, Century City, all of Southern California and throughout California.

 Our attorneys have large national law firm litigation experience.
-We use this experience to effectively and aggressively prosecute lemon law claims on behalf of our clients.
+We use this experience to effectively and aggressively prosecute lemon law claims on behalf of our clients and they many consumers that have been sold a lemon.

 If you’re hesitant about hiring a lawyer to take your Lemon Law case because of the perceived cost, know that California law requires an automobile manufacturer to pay the consumer’s attorney’s fees and legal expenses.
 This means that hiring an attorney to represent you will come at no cost to you out of pocket.